/ seo-glossary / What is Googlebot? SEO Guide for Beginners

 Googlebot operates with limited resources.
 It cannot crawl every page on every website every day.
 It allocates a "crawl budget" to each site based on factors like the site's authority, content freshness, and server responsiveness.
 If your site is slow, has lots of errors, or makes it hard for Googlebot to find important pages, you are leaving rankings on the table.

-Modern Googlebot uses the latest version of Chromium (the engine behind Chrome) to render pages.
-This means it can execute JavaScript and see content that is dynamically generated.
-However, rendering JavaScript requires additional resources and happens in a separate phase from the initial crawl.
-Pages that depend heavily on client-side JavaScript may take longer to be fully indexed.
+Since 2019 Googlebot has been "evergreen," meaning its rendering engine tracks the latest stable version of Chromium, the open source engine behind Chrome.
+Google's Web Rendering Service runs a headless Chromium build to execute JavaScript and see content that is dynamically generated.
+However, rendering happens in a separate phase from the initial crawl.
+Google describes processing as roughly two stages, where Googlebot first fetches the HTML, then queues the page for rendering when resources allow.
+Pages that depend heavily on client side JavaScript may take longer to be fully indexed because the rendering step lags behind the crawl step.

 I have seen cases where Googlebot was spending 80% of its crawl budget on faceted navigation pages and parameter-heavy URLs while ignoring new blog posts and product pages.
 The site had thousands of worthless filter combinations that were all crawlable, drowning out the content that actually mattered.
 Fixing the crawl path made a bigger difference than any content update could have.